On this page;

 Advice and information from Day-tripper.net.
 Possibly the most comprehensive listing of web links for insurance companies.

 Let's face it, buying travel insurance is difficult, and the inadequacy of a policy usually only becomes apparent when you claim for something.
 We advise you to draw up a list of things you are concerned about or are likely to do and check the small print (Terms and Conditions).
 Cheap policies have many drawbacks, but with careful selection good value policies can be found.
-If you are skiing (and standard policies DO NOT always cover skiing holidays), check the services offered by companies listed on our Ski insurance page.

 Although insurance companies are still very much lagging behind the times and not offering insurance that suits today's traveller (most people make their own independent arrangments nowadays – DIY), more and more companies are seeking to provide policies that customers want.
 Revised products should now offer flexibility of choice, high levels of cover and a good price.